-7 Key Situations When You Should Hire a Workers’ Comp Lawyer
+7 Key Situations to Hire a Workers’ Comp Lawyer

-If you’re unsure whether legal help is necessary, here are seven clear signs that you should look into hiring a workers’ comp lawyer.
+If you’re unsure whether legal help is necessary, here are seven clear signs it’s time to hire a workers’ comp lawyer.

 1. Your Claim Has Been Denied